 Since the baby was asleep, I took my time snapping photos of my dessert from every angle before devouring it.
 The Truffle was SO GOOD.
 If you see little claw marks on this dish, don’t blame Devi.
 I definitely grabbed hither and thither until the plate was licked clean.
 Yum!

 It was a delight to experience creative forms of coastal New England cuisine beyond the usual cliches.
 Nice job, Martha’s Vineyard, at having food so unique and tasty that one can’t help but grab at it!

-If you enjoyed this article and are still planning your trip, click here for an easy link to Martha’s Vineyard hotel deals, and here to browse vacation rentals on Martha’s Vineyard, as it will give a small commission to help support this site at no extra cost to you.
+If you enjoyed this article and are still planning your trip, use these affiliate links to click for an easy link to Martha’s Vineyard hotel deals, and click here to browse vacation rentals on Martha’s Vineyard, as it will give a small commission to help support this site at no extra cost to you.
 Happy travels!

 We were guests of Water Street and Henry’s, but all opinions and egg-hurling babies are my own.

 The author, Lillie Marshall, is 6-foot-tall National Board Certified Teacher of English, fitness fan, and mother of two who has been a public school educator since 2003.
 She launched Around the World “L” Travel and Life Blog in 2009, and over 4.2 million readers have now visited this site.
 Lillie also runs TeachingTraveling.com and DrawingsOf.com.
 Subscribe to her monthly newsletter, and follow @WorldLillie on social media!